Customize entity relationship metadata

 A self-referencing relationship is where the referencing and referenced entity is the same.
 For example, the account entity has a self-referencing one-to-many relationship that allows for a lookup labeled Parent Account.
 If the entity relationship behavior is defined as Parental it is not possible for a record to reference itself because this would create a circular reference when cascading behaviors are applied.
 More information: Entity relationship behavior

-With Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update, you can specify one self-referencing one-to-many entity relationship as the designated hierarchical relationship for an entity.
+With Microsoft Dynamics 365 (online & on-premises), you can specify one self-referencing one-to-many entity relationship as the designated hierarchical relationship for an entity.
 The OneToManyRelationshipMetadata.IsHierarchical property flags this relationship as the one-to-many relationship to use for the entity.

 All one-to-many entity relationships represent a type of hierarchy, but relationships explicitly flagged using the IsHierarchical property are the only entity relationships that support the hierarchy visualizations in the application as well as new query operators to retrieve hierarchically related records.
 More information: Query hierarchical data